chrisjomaron/tru-strap/README.md

 docker pull pauldavidgilligan/go-skydns
 docker pull pauldavidgilligan/docker-centos6-puppet-ruby215
 ```

-Also as an image from go-skydns is required the build of go-skydns also pulls the base image for you.

 ## Git Authentication
 No provide keys are stored in the VM and ssh key forwarding is being used.
 You will need to fork